 Why our grants are needed

-Around 1 in 100 school-age children and young people have autistic spectrum condition (ASC).
+Around 1 in 100 school-age children and young people is autistic.
 In England, more than 70% of these are educated in mainstream schools.

-With the right support at the right time autistic young people can do well, make friends, achieve and enjoy school.
+With the right support at the right time, autistic young people can excel and achieve, flourish and succeed at school and in learning.
 However for many, school can be a challenging place.
 Secondary mainstream schools and colleges can be particularly challenging.

-Without the right support, young people with autism can struggle with both the academic and the social curriculum at school.
+Without the right support, young people with autism can struggle at school and college.

-- Children and young people with autism are 3 times more likely to be excluded from school than their peers.
+- Children and young people with autism are three times more likely to be excluded from school than their peers.

 - 63% of children and young people with autism have been bullied – particularly those in mainstream school.